Family Medicine San Diego Medical Center - Curriculum

 Geriatrics

+During the second and third years of training, residents provide longitudinal care to nursing home patients working directly one-to-one with a faculty geriatrician.
+Residents also participate in a Geriatric Assessment Clinic and home visits.
 There is a two-week block rotation in Geriatric Medicine during the second year.
-Each resident participates as a member of our multidisciplinary geriatric consultation team evaluating and treating patients in nursing homes, in the hospital with the palliative care team and with a hospice physician.
+Each resident participates as a member of our multidisciplinary geriatric consultation team evaluating and treating patients in nursing homes, in the hospital with the palliative care team and with a hospice provider.
+This experience is supplemented with didactics from the Geriatric and Family Medicine Residency faculty starting in the first year of residency.

 Family Medicine Center

-Residents have seven weeks in the first year and six weeks in the third year dedicated to working closely with the core faculty in the Family Medicine Center.
-The first-year residents focus on becoming comfortable in caring for patients in the outpatient setting, with an emphasis on developing strong communication skills and solidifying their skills in preventive care.
+The ambulatory experience is the cornerstone of all Family Medicine Residency programs.
+Our residents see first-hand that our department practices what it teaches and teaches what it practices.
+In addition to an exceptional longitudinal experience, our residents have seven weeks in the first year and six weeks in the third year dedicated to working closely with the core faculty in the Family Medicine Center.
+The first-year residents focus on developing comfort in caring for patients in the outpatient setting with an emphasis on developing strong communication skills and solidifying their skills in preventive care.
+An important aspect of the experience for the third-year residents is to teach medical students and fellow residents.
+Another focus of this experience is to treat patients in the community clinics and to work on their scholarly project.

 Dermatology

-Residents spend two weeks in the first year working one-on-one with Dermatologists to improve their diagnostic and dermatologic procedural skills.
+Residents spend two weeks in the first year working one-on-one with Dermatologists to improve their diagnostic and procedural skills.
 Residents are encouraged to perform minor surgical procedures on their continuity patients in the Family Medicine Center throughout their training and receive additional experience in the Minor Surgery Clinic.

 Electives